LAStools/LAStools/bin/lassort_README.txt

   does its bucket sort in memory.

-  Alternatively lassort can sort a LAS/LAZ file in GPS time order or in a point source ID order (or first sort by point source IDs and then by time).
+  Alternatively lassort can sort a LAS/LAZ file in GPS time order ('-gps_time') or in a point source ID order '-point_source' (or first sort by point source IDs and then by time when you specify both).
+If you sort by GPS time you can - in addition - sort all the returns with the same GPS time stamp by their return (simply also add '-return_number').

   Please license from martin.isenburg@rapidlasso.com to use lassort commercially.